Hephaest/LexicalParser/README.md

 This section has been divided into 2 parts, I will introduce my design ideas and corresponding architecture design separately.
 It is worth mentioning that, my design idea was inspired by *Lecture 7 from SCC.312*.

 #### Design Ideas
 Since the **Finite Machine State (FMS)** only accepts the symbols that following the certain grammar rules, I wrote my own grammar rules that could be achieved by the FMS to recognize symbols and catch unexpected identiﬁers.
-The detailed grammar rules has been listed in Table 1.
+The detailed grammar rules have been listed in Table 1.
 In practice, I have split these rules into more small pieces of rules in order to make FMS recognize each of them.

 <p align="center"><img src ="images/t1.png" width = "600px"></p>